 69 Consider splitting Quick Service meals

-Quick Service meals can be very large.
+Quick Service meals can be substantial.
 A family of 4 will usually have plenty to eat by purchasing just 2 or 3 meals.

 70 Many Disney Springs restaurants can be booked on Open Table

-If you are struggling to book a restaurant on My Disney Experience for Disney Springs check also Open Table. many locations also have table reservations available on the site.
+If you struggle to book a restaurant on My Disney Experience for Disney Springs, check Open Table.
+Many locations also have table reservations available on the site.

 72 Use Photopass

 Photopass allows you to keep the highlights from your Walt Disney World Vacation.
 Disney’s Photographers will take your pictures which are linked to an online account.
 You can view your photographs through the My Disney Experience mobile app, and decide whether to purchase them.